 It’s not hard to see that our path and the strain that we as a collective are currently putting on our natural environment is not healthy for us or the earth.
 This movement is no longer about preaching and activism, it’s about taking action in your everyday life to slow and even stop the crises we are currently in.

 Sustainable living has become a necessity not just a personal choice

-Over the last few years, it has become clear through global warming, that we need to make swift changes to save our planet from the rapid downward spiral we are currently experiencing.
+Despite the denial of some groups, over the last few years, it has become clear through global warming, that we need to make swift changes to save our planet from the rapid downward spiral we are currently experiencing.
 Each change that we make, no matter how small, will contribute to a better world overall.
 So don’t feel that your contribution does not matter, every choice made matters.